 Aubrie Owen Crandall

-We are thrilled to have Aubrie Owen Crandall join our faculty!
-Aubrie has been training in professional ballet since the age of 3.
+Aubrie Owen Crandall has been training in professional ballet since the age of 3.
 She began dancing with Ballet Minnesota, where she performed featured roles such as Clara and the Snow Queen in the Nutcracker and was promoted to the rank of apprentice in their professional company at 16 years old.

 Aubrie has trained from coast to coast, from Philadelphia Ballet to San Francisco Ballet, and danced with Ballet West on scholarship.
 She later danced with Utah Metropolitan Ballet, where she had the honor of traveling to the YAGP International Finals multiple times after winning first place for four ensembles at YAGP’s Salt Lake City competition.
 Aubrie’s best dance memories include being invited to dance in Mexico for YAGP’s first gala there, as well as the time she was invited to be a ballet soloist in a music video with Yahosh Bonner.